 5G is a shorthand term that stands for the fifth generation of wireless cellular networks.

-The first four generations each brought a new level of connectivity, with 3G and 4G being focused on improving mobile data.
+The first four generations each brought a new level of connectivity, with 3G and 4G is focused on improving mobile data.
 5G seeks to continue this trend and expand use for mobile broadband access.
 5G will work alongside 4G, eventually replacing it entirely.

 How does 5G work?

 To make the explanation simple, 5G transmits tons of data over shorter distances than 4G LTE.
 This helps speed and consistency of connection signals and the network itself — even when in motion.
-The network also is able to support more devices due to use of new signal spectrums.
+The network also is able to support more devices due to the use of new signal spectrums.
 On top of all of this, energy-efficient tech allows less power to be used.

 While 4G LTE is powerful, we are quickly outgrowing this network as we push it to its limits.
-Current LTE networks are becoming overloaded in major cities, with regular slowdowns occurring at busier times of day.
+Current LTE networks are becoming overloaded in major cities, with regular slowdowns occurring at busier times of the day.
 In addition to this, the rise of internet-connected “smart” gadgets will mean that we need a faster, higher-capacity system to support the billions of devices already in existence.
 With these and other perks, mobile data becomes cheaper, less power-hungry, and faster to connect way more devices than we can today.

 What are some of the possibilities with 5G?